friedbunny/TimeZoneCoordinate/TimeZoneCoordinate/README.md

-# NSTimeZone+Coordinate
+# TimeZoneCoordinate

-Adds a `coordinate` property to `NSTimeZone` — useful in situations where location permission has not yet been granted, has been refused, or can’t be requested.
+Adds a `coordinate` property to `TimeZone` — useful in situations where location permission has not yet been granted, has been refused, or can’t be requested.

 These coordinates are derived from the [IANA’s Time Zone database](https://www.iana.org/time-zones) and represent the largest populated place within a given time zone (_not_ the centroid).